137 S. Post Road, Shelby, NC 28152

 - Instructional (Faculty)

 Closes: Monday, April 29, 2019

 Expected Work Hours

-Understanding and commitment to the mission of the community college.
+- Familiarity with and appreciation for the mission of a comprehensive community college.

 - Teach a course load appropriate for assigned field or discipline.